Vernier

 The system generates a temporary password.
 Share it securely (call or encrypted message — not email).
 The user must change it on first login.

 Never share your login credentials.
 Each user must have their own account.
 Shared credentials prevent accurate activity tracking and can cause session conflicts.
-Inviting a user is free and takes 30 seconds.
+Inviting a user is complimentary and takes 30 seconds.

 Seat Limits